 So, if you are planning a trip to Iran, you can set your travel date for late December and celebrate Yalda night with Iranians.
-Because, on the one hand, the Yalda night ritual is one of the beautiful celebrations in Iran; On the other hand, the Yalda night date (December 20 or 21) is very close to the Christmas holidays.
-Besides, if you travel to Iran in winter, Iran travel cost is cheaper than in high season.
+Because on the one hand, the Shab-e Cheleh ritual is one of the most beautiful celebrations in Iran; On the other hand, the Yalda night date (December 20 or 21) is very close to the Christmas holidays.
+Besides, if you travel to Iran in winter, the Iran travel cost is cheaper than in the high season.

 If you, as a tourist, are interested in participating in the Yalda night celebration in Iran, you have two options.
-First, you can go to the Iranians’ house with prior coordination and celebrate Yalda with them.
-The second option that is much easier is to join the locals who celebrate the Yalda night in restaurants and cafes all over the country.
+First, you can go to the Iranians’ house with prior coordination and celebrate Yalda.
+The second, much easier option is to join the locals who celebrate Yalda night in restaurants and cafes all over the country.

 Most Frequent Questions and Answers about Yalda Night

 Yalda Celebration is based on the ancient concept of light as good and darkness as evil.
 Ancient Iranians believed that the sun as goodness defeated the dark evil and was reborn on the sunrise of the winter solstice.

 The Winter Solstice is celebrated in other countries like Afghanistan, Pakistan, Tajikistan, southeast Asia, Japan, some parts of Russia, some countries of Africa, Scottland some countries of Latin America with different customs.

 Some historians believe that Christmas derives from Yalda night.
 The word Yalda originally means ‘birth,’ and this celebration refers to the birth of Mithra, The god of light and perhaps Jesus.

 However, we are sure that Christmas and Yalda night derives from the celebration of the Winter Solstice.
 The red and green colors, eating and drinking, candle lights, and spending time with friends and family are similarities between these two traditions.